Course Design & Instructional Materials

 Rubric for review of lessons and units-ELA, mathematics, and science

 - Washington Quality Review Rubric for Social Studies-OSPI

 Rubric for review of lessons and units - social studies

 Suite of rubrics for reviewing small grain size activities, games, simulations, exercises, etc, in any content area for overall quality.
 Not OER specific.

-- Washington Models for the Evaluation of Bias Content in Instructional Materials (PDF) - How to analyze instructional materials for bias, such as racism and sexism
+- Screening for Biased Content in Instructional Materials -How to analyze instructional materials for bias, such as racism and sexism (interactive form version)

 Visit the Resources by Subject Area and select the specific content area of interest.
 Included on these pages are learning standards, tools, professional development opportunities, assessments, important updates, and suggested resources.

 - RCW 28A.150.210-Basic education - Goals of school districts